rthuffman/WFGY/ProblemMap/Atlas/patch-wave-2-freeze-note-v1.md

 ---

-## 12. Practical interpretation for current work
+## 12. Practical interpretation for current work 🛠️

 For current work, this freeze note means:

-- the core atlas no longer needs to be re-argued from scratch
+- the core Atlas no longer needs to be re-argued from scratch
 - Patch Wave 2 additions are now stable enough to reference
 - bridge and adapter growth are now real parts of the system map
 - future work should build on these additions rather than pretending they do not exist